quantavil/obsidian/Testing/2 - Software Test Life Cycle.md

 Some of the major types of non-functional requirements are:

 1.  **Hardware constraints**: Minimum hardware, database, connectivity configurations under which the software should be able to function.
-This will give insights into the required configuration for the test environments.

 2.  **Performance**: Acceptable response times of each component in different possible situations.
-These requirements should be tested in an environment (hardware configuration) as close as possible to the real-time environment and will require specialized technical knowledge on hardware configurations and performance testing software.

-3.  **Usability**: UI characteristics, ease of use for a specific user group (E.g., accessibility characteristics for differently-abled users), etc. Testing these requirements requires testers with specialized skill-sets on design.
+3.  **Usability**: UI characteristics, ease of use for a specific user group.

-4.  **Security**: These requirements define the access levels to different categories of information present in the system; authentication methodologies, encryption standards for personal data, payment information, etc. Testing these requirements requires specialized skill set in terms of knowledge of security protocols and hacking methods.
+4.  **Security**: These requirements define the access levels to different categories of information present in the system; authentication methodologies, encryption standards

-5.  **Compliance**: Compliance to internal design standards(E.g., branding), government and legal standards(disclaimers, warnings, informational elements, information collected, etc.), accessibility standards for use by differently abled users.
-These requirements might be tested and certified by third party organizations or independent test groups.
+5.  **Compliance**: Compliance to internal design standards(E.g., branding), government and legal standards(disclaimers, warnings, informational elements, information collected, etc.),

 ### Characteristics of Good requirement